Psychometric tests – How to prepare and pass

-When you're on the receiving end, though, it can be more than a little daunting – partly because there's no way to alter the results or 'cheat' the system.
+But when you're on the receiving end, it can be more than a little daunting – partly because there's no way to alter the results or 'cheat' the system.

-Nevertheless, we've used our past experience and hours of research to compile a list of the different types of psychometric test and how you can do your best in each one.
+Nevertheless, we've used our past experience and hours of research to compile a list of the different types of psychometric tests and how you can do your best in each one.

 What’s in this guide?

 First thing's first: what exactly is a psychometric test?

 Often used when recruiting graduates, psychometric tests are designed to be an objective, quantifiable way of measuring how suitable someone is for a specific job, and how capable they'd be at doing it.

 Nowadays, most psychometric tests will take place online and they'll usually be timed.
 That said, there's still a chance that you could be given a paper test, and some won't necessarily have to be done in one go – you may be able to return to them at a later point.

 Although there are multiple different subcategories of psychometric testing, they're all intended to measure things such as:

 Aptitude tests are usually completed online or on a printed answer sheet, a bit like your typical exam.
 They're designed to assess your cognitive and reasoning abilities, and you'll normally be given a strict time limit to complete the tests.